dmwm/PHEDEX/Documentation/README/README-Auth.txt

 	   -out "Details/$ROLE_NAME-$PHEDEX_TMDB.$PHEDEX_EMAIL"
 	   /data/V2Nodes/Keys/$PHEDEX_EMAIL

-You then need to email the remaining DBParamInfo.encrypted file to the user who deals with it as described above.
+You then need to email the encrypted file to the user who deals with it as described above.